-Categorical Proposition: joins together exactly two categorical terms and asserts that some relationship holds between the classes they designate.
+Categorical Proposition: joins exactly two categorical terms and asserts that some relationship holds between the classes they designate.

-Categorical Syllogism: an argument consisting of exactly three categorical propositions: a major premise, a minor premise, and a conclusion, in which there appear a total of exactly three categorical terms, each of which is used exactly twice.
+Categorical Syllogism: an argument consisting of exactly three categorical propositions: a major premise, a minor premise, and a conclusion, in which there appears a total of exactly three categorical terms, each of which is used exactly twice.

 Description: The conclusion of a standard form categorical syllogism is affirmative, but at least one of the premises is negative.
 Any valid forms of categorical syllogisms that assert a negative premise must have a negative conclusion.